awalvie/sersim/README.md

 # simper

+*Apologies for the pun, just couldn't help myself :)*
-Simple Server written in C to learn the basics of netowrking
+Simple Server written in C to learn the basics of networking.